-aloo pakora recipe with step by step photos – potato fritters or batata bhajji as i call them has always been a favorite snack at home.
+aloo pakora recipe with step by step photos and video – crisp and golden batter coated fried potato fritters. potato bajji has always been a favorite tea time snack at home.

 these aloo pakoras that i made were not heavy. generally they are. i was wondering what is the difference. i realized that i fried the pakoras in rice bran oil and that made a big difference. they were very light. i made both potato and spring onion pakoras on this day and both of them were light.